zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **CM**: I get what you're saying.
 Some people just don't, wouldn't agree with that.

-**ZMD**: Well, no, but I think that I think this is pretty straightforward.
+**ZMD**: Well, no, but I think this is pretty straightforward.
 He had a job as a psychiatrist.

 **CM**: I understand why he did it, okay.
 I also understand why _The New York Times_ and I did what we did.
 It was a clash of ideology.
 It went down the way it went down.
 It was astounding when it happened.
 And then, you know, I will walk down the street, and people will say that's the guy who doxxed Scott Alexander, and I think, did I?
 Did I dox him?